Origins of the War of 1812: Defeating Napoleon

 All parties were committed to the defeat of France, which required sailors and thus impressment, as well as all-out commercial war against France, which caused the restrictions that were imposed on American merchant ships.
 On the question of trade with America, the British parties split.
 As Horsman argues, "Some restrictions on neutral commerce were essential for England in this period.
 That this restriction took such an extreme form after 1807 stemmed, not only from the effort to defeat Napoleon, but also from the undoubted jealousy of America's commercial prosperity that existed in England.
 America was unfortunate in that, for most of the period from 1803 to 1812, political power in England was held by a group that was pledged not only to the defeat of France, but also to a rigid maintenance of Britain's commercial supremacy."
 That group was weakened by Whigs, friendly to the US in mid-1812, and the policies were reversed, although the US had already declared war.
 By 1815, Britain was no longer controlled by politicians dedicated to commercial supremacy and so that cause had vanished.

 The British were hindered by weakened diplomats in Washington, such as David Erskine, who were unable to represent a consistent British policy, and by communications that were so slow that the Americans did not learn of the reversal of policy until they had declared war.

-Americans proposed a truce based on the British ending impressment, but the latter refused because they needed those sailors.
+Americans proposed a truce based on the British ending impressment, but the latter refused because they believed they needed those sailors.
 Horsman explained, "Impressment, which was the main point of contention between England and America from 1803 to 1807, was made necessary, primarily, because of England's great shortage of seamen for the war against Napoleon.
 In a similar manner, the restrictions on American commerce imposed by England's Orders in Council, which were the supreme cause of complaint between 1807 and 1812, were one part of a vast commercial struggle being waged between England and France."